 The medicine contains the active substance indacaterol.

 Onbrez Breezhaler capsules, which contain a power for inhalation, are only used with a Onbrez Breezhaler inhaler and must not be swallowed.
 To receive a dose, the patient places a capsule into the inhaler and breathes the powder in through the mouth.

 The recommended dose is one 150 microgram capsule, once a day at the same time each day.
 The doctor may increase the dose to one 300 microgram capsule once a day in cases of severe COPD.

 The medicine can only be obtained with a prescription.

 How does Onbrez Breezhaler work?

-The active substance in Onbrez Breezhaler, indacaterol, is a beta-2-adrenergic-receptor agonist.
+The active substance in Onbrez Breezhaler, indacaterol, is a beta-2 adrenergic receptor agonist.
 It works by attaching to beta-2 receptors that are found in the muscle cells of many organs and that cause the muscles to relax.
 When Onbrez Breezhaler is inhaled, indacaterol reaches the receptors in the airways and activates them.
 This causes the muscles of the airways to relax, helping to keep the airways open and allowing the patient to breathe more easily.

-Why has Onbrez Breezhaler been approved?
+Why is Onbrez Breezhaler approved?

-Other information about Onbrez Breezhaler:
+Other information about Onbrez Breezhaler

 European Commission granted a marketing authorisation valid throughout the European Union for Onbrez Breezhaler on 30 November 2009.